 Xavier is committed to ensuring that customers and partners have a great experience with Artesano’s collections.

 Like Claudia, he is also passionate about charity work and sustainable development in Latin America.

 We work with artisans in coastal and mountainous towns in Ecuador.
 These artisans work out of their homes to in order to take care of their children and families.
 Our artisans have inherited the craft of weaving from previous generations.
 Their art form has been a gift passed down for thousands of years.
 We hope to help them continue on with the tradition for centuries to come.

-The majority of our materials are eco-friendly and ALL of them are 100% vegan.
+The majority of our materials are eco-friendly and vegan.

 We use only the highest quality and traditional materials to ensure long wear.

 Toquilla straw is the material we use for most of our straw based pieces.
 Toquilla straw comes from the Carludovica Palmata plant which grows in Central America to Bolivia.
 The leaves are thinly cut by hand to make the fibers for the Panama Hat.
 They are then boiled, bleached and dried so the artisans can begin the weaving process.
 Some Panama Hats can take up to 4 months to finish!